hanokhaloni/PatternAndPractices/Checklists/Knoledge Transfer.md

 - Members of the team
 - Hierarchy and responsibilities, reporting
 - The customer's / related teams' / vendor's contacts
+- - Telephone number
+- - Email address
+- - A note about core reposibility of the member
+- - A note about how to communicate effectively with him

 # Business requirements, trying to get access to:

 - Description of business requirements
 - - What is the functionality the software enables?
 - - What are the stakeholders concerns and how the software full-fills these concerns?
+- - - What person, is involved on what feature, and what are his/her primary concerns?
 - User documentation
 - Test cases
+- - Last version STR status (# tests passed, failed and not run)
+- - What are the major (sanity) flows of the system

 # Source code: